-- execution of some pre-clinical studies and late-stage development for our compounds and drug candidates; and - manufacturing, sales, marketing and distribution of our drug candidates.
+- discovery of proteins that cause or enable biological reactions necessary for the progression of the disease or disorder, called enzyme targets; - execution of some preclinical studies and late-stage development for our compounds and drug candidates; and - manufacturing, sales, marketing and distribution of our drug candidates.

 Our failure to engage in successful collaborations at any one of these stages would greatly impact our business.
-For example, if we do not license enzyme targets from academic institutions or from other biotechnology companies on acceptable terms, our product development efforts would suffer.
+For example, we cannot assure you that we will license our proprietary influenza neuraminidase inhibitor to a new corporate partner to facilitate final development and potential commercialization on acceptable terms, if at all.
+If we do not license enzyme targets from academic institutions or from other biotechnology companies on acceptable terms, our product development efforts would suffer.
 Similarly, if the contract research organizations that conduct our initial clinical trials breached their obligations to us, this would delay or prevent the development of our drug candidates.

-Even more critical to our success is our ability to enter into successful collaborations for the late-stage clinical development, regulatory approval, manufacture, marketing, sales and distribution of our drug candidates.
+Even more critical to our success is our ability to enter into successful collaborations for the late-stage clinical development, regulatory approval, manufacturing, marketing, sales and distribution of our drug candidates.
 Our strategy is to rely upon other parties for all of these steps so that we can focus exclusively on the key areas of our expertise.
 This heavy reliance upon third parties for these critical functions presents several risks, including:

-- these contracts may expire or the other parties to the contract may terminate them; - our partners may choose to pursue alternative technologies, including those of our competitors; - we may have disputes with a partner that could lead to litigation or arbitration; - · our partners may not devote sufficient capital or resources towards our drug candidates; and - our partners may not comply with applicable government regulatory requirements.
+- these contracts may expire or the other parties to the contract may terminate them; - our partners may choose to pursue alternative technologies, including those of our competitors; - we may have disputes with a partner that could lead to litigation or arbitration; - our partners may not devote sufficient capital or resources towards our drug candidates; and - our partners may not comply with applicable government regulatory requirements.